Best Stripe Dunning Software for SaaS in 2026

 Good dunning has three parts:

-- Smart retries — retrying the charge at optimal times (not just Stripe's fixed schedule)
+- Smart retries: retrying the charge at optimal times (not just Stripe's fixed schedule)

-- Customer communication — emails asking the customer to update their card, with urgency that escalates
+- Customer communication: emails asking the customer to update their card, with urgency that escalates

-- Pre-dunning — catching cards before they fail (expiring cards, declined previews)
+- Pre-dunning: catching cards before they fail (expiring cards, declined previews)

-What Stripe does by default
+What does Stripe do by default?

 Stripe has built-in payment retry logic called Smart Retries.
 It uses machine learning to pick retry times.
 It also sends basic dunning emails if you enable them in the Stripe Dashboard under Settings → Subscriptions and emails → Manage failed payments.